TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 For more information, refer to the [Apache Zeppelin](#LoggingZeppelin) section or refer to the [Apache Zeppelin documentation](http://zeppelin.apache.org/).--->

 <a id="EC2"></a>
-## SnappyData EC2 Scripts
+## TIBCO ComputeDB EC2 Scripts

-The SnappyData EC2 scripts enable you to launch and manage SnappyData clusters quickly on Amazon EC2 instances.
-They also allow you to provide custom configuration for the cluster via SnappyData configuration files, before launching the cluster.
+The TIBCO ComputeDB EC2 scripts enable you to launch and manage TIBCO ComputeDB clusters on Amazon EC2 instances quickly.
+They also allow you to provide custom configuration for the cluster via TIBCO ComputeDB configuration files, before launching the cluster.

 The `snappy-ec2` script is the entry point for these EC2 scripts and is derived from the `spark-ec2` script available in [Apache Spark 1.6](https://github.com/apache/spark/tree/branch-1.6/ec2).